 The Outrigger Waikiki offers a Voyager 47 club lounge which is on the second floor of this beachfront hotel (pictured above).
 This is the newest and the best club lounge in Waikiki.
-It only opened on July 1, 2018.
-The first voyagers to the Islands of Aloha sailed there aboard the catamaran canoes.
-The club lounge apparently sits on the site of the original Outrigger canoe club.
+The first voyagers to the Islands of Aloha sailed there aboard catamaran canoes.
+The club lounge apparently sits on the original Outrigger canoe club site.

-Worth knowing: The pool at Outrigger Waikiki Beach Resort is nice but with the limited sun due to the high-rise buildings on either side.
+Worth knowing: The pool at Outrigger Waikiki Beach Resort is nice but with limited sun due to the high-rise buildings on either side.
 You get direct access to the beach from the hotel.
-Just bear in mind that this is the center of Waikiki, and as such, it can be quite busy!
-The pier or break which juts out from the beach nearby is a real asset and the perfect place to watch the fireworks from the Hilton on Friday nights.
+Just remember that this is the center of Waikiki, and it can be quite busy!
+The pier or break, which juts out from the beach nearby, is a real asset and the perfect place to watch the fireworks from the Hilton on Friday nights.

 They say, “In the morning, experience sunrise over Diamond Head with a delicious island-style breakfast.
 And, of course, premium Kona coffee.